 Keep your eyes peeled and double check your checklist and quiz questions to make sure you don't forget anything.
-Remember to take lots of photos or videos to record the memories and make a note of the number of people you engaged.
+Remember to take lots of photos or videos to show what you've done and make a note of the number of people you engaged.